MicrosoftDocs/azure-stack-docs/azure-stack/operator/powershell-install-az-module.md

 You can use the cmdlets and code samples based on AzureRM.
 However, you will want to change the name of the modules and cmdlets.
 The module names have been changed so that `AzureRM` and Azure become `Az`, and the same for cmdlets.
 For example, the `AzureRM.Compute` module has been renamed to `Az.Compute`.` New-AzureRMVM` has become ` New-AzVM`, and `Get-AzureStorageBlob` is now `Get-AzStorageBlob`.

-For a more thorough discussion and guidance for moving AzurRM script to Az and breaking changes in Azure Stack Hub's AZ module, see [Migrate from AzureRM to Azure PowerShell Az](migrate-azurerm-az.md).
+For a more thorough discussion and guidance for moving AzurRM script to Az and breaking changes in Azure Stack Hub's Az module, see [Migrate from AzureRM to Azure PowerShell Az](migrate-azurerm-az.md).

+Most of the document pages of azurestack still uses the AzureRM as Az modules for azurestack is a preview release.
+All the functionalities of AzureRM is available in Az modules as well.
+Please use the above migration guidance for modifying the AzureRM document page contents for Az.

 ## Next steps